-Just 20% of HH participants, and 22% of NHH participants, chose to delay increases and pass more of them on to younger and future bill payers.
-Participants in lower SEGs (DE) were far less likely to choose an increase now (26%) than those in SEG group AB (44%).
+Just 19% of HH participants, and 25% of NHH participants, chose to delay increases and pass more of them on to younger and future bill payers.

 2 INTRODUCTION

 2.1 Background

 United Utilities is responsible for water and wastewater services in the North West of England.
 They deliver 1.8 billion litres of water a day to more than 3 million homes and businesses in the North West, as well as treat all the wastewater which disappears around the U-bend.